scvannost/heatstroke/README.md

 6. Run log2scaled.py for handmade analysis
 7. Run zscored.py to zscore the data, then run relevant sections of log2scaled.py for handmade analysis

+## Group Analysis Methods
+1-4.
+Same as above
+5. Run first part of group_analysis.py for each group
+6. Run deseq_groups.R for each group
+7. Run second part of group_analysis.py for each group
+8. Run gsea.sh

 ### Other files
 helpers.py -> a file that makes all the imports needed to run log2scaled.py
 mice.json -> a hand-coded JSON object specifying the experimental groups for each mouse